vladimiry/fs-json-store-encryption-adapter/README.md

 ## Features
 - Predefined presets.
-- Switching between built-in node's `crypt` and `libsodium` (like Argon2 key derivation function) implementations.
+- Switching between built-in node's `crypto` and `libsodium` (like Argon2 key derivation function) implementations.
 - Keeping all the needed options in the produced buffer in along with the encrypted data itself.
 - Enabling `salting` for all the key derivation and encryption operations, which makes it much harder to crack a hash using lookup and rainbow tables.